-A journey into Michelangelo’s works
+A journey through the works of Michelangelo

 The mythicizing of Michelangelo began during his lifetime; and it continues in the minds and hearts of everyone.
 Even his 16th-century contemporaries referred to him as a god, the “Divino”.
 His expressive range reached heights of languid sweetness- in Jesus’s adolescent body on the small Crucifix of Santo Spirito in Florence or in the gentle face of the Virgin Mary in the Pietà- and at the same time he created heroic male figures, whether sculpted or painted- from the Florentine David (1504) to the restless giants of the Sistine Chapel’s ceiling (1508-1512).

 The David, precisely; since we are talking about myth.
 The colossus, which was originally placed in front of Palazzo Vecchio and, in the 1800s, moved to an imposing room specially built in Florence’s Accademia Gallery (which from February 15 hosts an exhibition that tells the artist through the bronze effigy of Daniele da Volterra), is, just like Leonardo’s Mona Lisa, an icon of the Renaissance.
 An icon venerated like a miraculous relic.
 Venerated to the point of obscuring its depth and poetry, reduced as it is to an object of fetishistic cult.